(Bone Anchored Hearing Aid) Baha Ear Surgery Korea

-What is Bone Anchored Hearing Aid (BAHA)?
+What is Bone Anchored Hearing Aid surgery in Korea (BAHA)?

 The BAHA(bone anchored hearing aid) System utilizes your body’s natural ability to conduct sound.
 Bone, like air, can conduct sound vibrations.
 For people with hearing loss, this provides another pathway to perceive sound.
 Typical hearing aids rely on air conduction and a functioning middle ear.

 In cases where the middle ear function is blocked, damaged or occluded, the BAHA (bone anchored hearing aid) system may be better option as it bypasses the outer and middle ear altogether.
 Instead, sound is sent around the damaged or problematic area, naturally stimulating the cochlea through bone conduction.

 When someone has lost most of the hearing in one ear, but has normal hearing on the other side, the BAHA system works to reroute sound to the better ear.
 It uses our body’s natural ability to conduct sound through bone to deliver the signal to the better hearing ear.